mpalpha/static-html-snapshot/static-html-snapshot/readme.txt

 No, sorta.
 This plugin has been tested and works locally with Linux or Unix - but by all means, give it a go with wget for Windows (https://eternallybored.org/misc/wget/) and see what happens.
 Mac OS X users need wget installed - here's a guide: http://osxdaily.com/2012/05/22/install-wget-mac-os-x/

+== Screenshots ==

+1. Dashboard view

+== Changelog ==

+= 0.2.1 =
+* fixed pre-PHP 5.4 array index bug

+= 0.2.0 =
+* rudimentary CDN support
+* now supports HTML5 <video> tag

+= 0.1.0 =
+* first version for the WordPress Plugin Repository

+== We need you help! ==

+This is a BETA product with possible bugs.
+Please test this product and give us feedback (http://staticsnapshot.com/forums/forum/support-forum) so we can improve and release the version 1.0 as soon as possible!